open-eid/allkirjastamisteenus/Business-description.md

 ## Additional questions?

-Feel free to write help@ria.ee for any questions about Riigi allkirjastamisteenus.
+Feel free to write help@ria.ee for any questions about Digital Signature Gateway service.